The Indignity Of Follow-Up Emails

 A crucial question to ask yourself is: Does this email actually need a follow-up?
 Feedback is great but if it’s not crucial to some next step, it’s not really worth the effort of chasing.

-Isabel Sachs, founder of career platform I Like Networking, explains that any email that needs an explicit answer deserves a follow-up, but you should be patient and kind.
+Isabel Sachs, founder of career platform I Like Networking, explains that any email that needs an explicit answer deserves a follow-up but you should be patient and kind.
 “If you emailed before, wait 14 days before emailing again, as sometimes people are away or going through things,” she tells Refinery29.
 “But I'd say if you have a conversation which was left open and you'd like to have a yes or no, you should follow up.
-Always be extra kind and polite because we don't know how people are receiving messages that day, what they are going through personally, and what cultural differences they may have.”
+But always be extra kind and polite because we don't know how people are receiving messages that day, what they are going through personally and what cultural differences they may have.”

 How do you send the dreaded email if it’s necessary?
 David Rice, HR expert at People Managing People, says your best route is concision.
 "Be polite, keep it short.
 Be to-the-point with your subject lines and how you start the email,” he tells Refinery29.
 “The purpose of the email shouldn't be to recap a meeting or share notes.”
 He adds that there’s no need to give a preamble either.
 “Don't bother identifying this as a follow-up email, they'll know what you're talking about if you get straight into it and haven't waited three weeks to send this email.
 Your purpose is to advance a conversation that has already started in some way so don't beat around the bush, do that.”